 On most grains below, we will refer to º (degrees) lovibond.
 This is simply a measure of the color of the various grains.
 For example, a pound of crystal malt with a lovibond rating of 40º will impart just as much color as two pounds of crystal malt that is rated at 20º.
 Conversely, you would only need a tenth of pound of Black Patent Malt at 400º to impart the same amount of color as that pound of Crystal 40º.
 This information can be very helpful when trying to achieve the ideal color on a recipe, but does not tell you much about the flavors that the various grains impart.
 Three amber beers, one colored with Munich malt, one with crystal malt, and one with Black Patent Malt will taste radically different even if hops, yeast, temperatures, etc. are all the same.

 Many books and recipes will refer to "two-row" or "six-row" pale malts.
 This is actually a reference to the way the raw barley grows on the stalk.
 What it means to the brewer is that six-row malt, having smaller kernels, has a greater percentage of husks and enzymes than two-row.
-This fact makes six-row the ideal choice for beer that are made up of relatively large percentages of adjuncts (e.g. American pilsners and wheat beers).
+This fact makes six-row the ideal choice for beer that are made up of relatively large percentages of adjuncts (e.g. American pilsners and possibly wheat beers).
 The additional enzyme helps convert the non-malted adjuncts and the extra husks are beneficial for lautering ("filtering") the "huskless" adjuncts and wheat malt.
 Unfortunately, the higher percentage of husks can also produce dry, astringent off-flavors in all-malt beers, so two-row varieties are generally preferred for any all-malt beers.
 An added benefit is that two-row varieties also tend to give 5 - 10% higher yields per pound because of the higher starch to husk ratio.

 These grains should be "mashed" (steeped at about 155ºF) and "sparged" (rinsed with water at approximately 168ºF) at controlled temperatures prior to the boil: